-PTO & PARENT VOLUNTEERS (During in-person instruction)
+PTO & PARENT VOLUNTEERS

 The Bancroft Parent Teacher Organization (PTO) is a very important organization on our campus.
 It is instrumental in conducting enrichment activities that are of great benefit to our students.
 Some of these have included Red Ribbon Week, Carnival, assemblies, book fairs, and much more.